webdriverio/webdriverio/SRS Document.md

 WebdriverIO is easy to start and get used to for beginners.
 The installation process is straightforward and quick.
 Users do not need to install any browser drivers and configure themselves.
 After installation, the user only needs to write a config command that will perform all the necessary configuration.
 Further details are described in the [documentation page](https://webdriver.io/docs/gettingstarted)

 ## 2.4 Operating Environment
-User have to install Node.js.
-It is suggested to choose *LTS* version, so it is suggested to choose least 12.16.1 or above.
+A user has to install Node.js.
+It is suggested to choose the *LTS* version, so it is suggested to choose 12.16.1 or above.
 There are no other strict rules regarding system requirements.
-Nevertheless, in order to work with little problem as possible with Node.js and WebdriverIO, it is adviced for users to have:
+Nevertheless, in order to work with little problem as possible with Node.js and WebdriverIO, it is advised for users to have:
 * Ubuntu version 16.04 or higher for Linux
-* or Windows 7 or newer versions with atleast 2GB RAM (4GB preferable).
+* or Windows 7 or newer versions with at least 2GB RAM (4GB preferable).

 ## 2.5 Assumptions and Dependencies
-The WebdriverIO community have build full test framework with various additional features (e.g. making CLI tool more powerful, Jest Framework Support).
+The WebdriverIO community has to build a full test framework with various additional features (e.g. making the CLI tool more powerful, Jest Framework Support).
 Still, the WebdriverIO community is active and working on continuous improvements.

-There are various projects that are planned in the future such as improving DevTools Service; making more videos as documentation material; making a support for Multiple Environments and etc. A complete list of planned projects, as well as completed projects, can be found at [RoadMap.md](https://github.com/webdriverio/webdriverio/blob/main/ROADMAP.md) file.
+There are various projects that are planned in the future such as improving DevTools Service; making more videos as documentation material; making support for Multiple Environments and etc. A complete list of planned projects, as well as completed projects, can be found at [RoadMap.md](https://github.com/webdriverio/webdriverio/blob/main/ROADMAP.md) file.
 This is not an exhaustive list, and it may be updated if someone recommends something that everyone agrees on.
-New contributors are welcome to join in discussions and providing new ideas.
+New contributors are welcome to join in discussions and provide new ideas.

 # 3. System Features and Requirements
 ## 3.1 External Interface Requirements
 ### 3.1.1 User Interfaces
 Webdriverio is a plugin, so the user needs an IDE to work with it.
-Hence, the UI which interacts with user would depend on the IDE.
+Hence, the UI which interacts with the user would depend on the IDE.
-The interaction can be illustrated with following high-level diagram:
+The interaction can be illustrated with the following high-level diagram:

 ![](https://github.com/TemirlanAidarov/Images/blob/main/User%20Diagram.drawio.svg)

 ### 3.1.2 Packages
 There are various packages in WebdriverIO.
 The list and details about them can be found in the project [repository](https://github.com/webdriverio/webdriverio/tree/main/packages).
-Over the years the WebdriverIO community has collected a many great curated resources.
+Over the years the WebdriverIO community has collected many great curated resources.

 ## 3.2 Software quality attributes
 * Software should be user friendly
 * Software should be open source, where everyone can offer a new idea and contribute in accordance with the rules.
 * Software should have accessible product support
-* Software should have good documentations and tutorials
+* Software should have good documentation and tutorials
 * Software should support a variety of community plugins
 * Software should be integrable and extensible to be customized according to the user's need.